Alexandermafi/git_for_dummies/README.md

 # 6. Remaining questions to investigate

 - [ ] 1.
 When do you need to press q?
 Sometimes the terminal locks up and then the solution is to press q, but when?
-Sometimes you need to click control + c
+Sometimes you need to press "control + c"

 # 7. But what if I'm running Windows?